nkoep/nkoep.net/posts/hello-sapper.md

 ### Regular Pages

-While looking around for a solution to the first issue, I naturally came across MDsveX which allows you to write Svelte components in Markdown in the spirit of [MDX](https://mdxjs.com/) for JSX in Markdown.
+While looking around for a solution to the first issue, I naturally came across [MDsveX](https://mdsvex.com/) which allows one to write Svelte components in Markdown in the spirit of [MDX](https://mdxjs.com/) for JSX in Markdown.
-Even though I don't have many regular pages on this site, I still preferred to write those pages in Markdown.
 While there's a Sapper starter [template](https://github.com/pngwn/sapper-mdsvex-template) with MDsveX support, setting it up manually with the regular Sapper template isn't too